 If you have any ideas please feel free to contact me at email@example.com, of course any contributors will be given full credit for anything they generate that is then added to this site.
 For those of you reading this page with a screen reader, the email address to contact me on is, overseer at simply informed dot u k, there are no spaces between the simply informed bit, and yes it is only dot u k, not anything else.

 This is a not for profit site which is populated by myself on a purely voluntary basis.

-I would like to acknowledge the work of CALL Scotland who are the current distributors for the WordTalk text-to-speech plug-in for MSWord, which I use for generation of the audible content available on this site.
+I would like to acknowledge the work of CALL Scotland who are the current distributors for the WordTalk text-to-speech plug-in for MSWord, which on some occasions I use for generation of the audible content available on this site.
 The author of WordTalk is Mr Rod Macaulay.
 For more information please visit Wordtalk

 Accessibility Page Control Section

 Keyboard control (Chrome/Safari, note add shift for Firefox): Screen Speak - Press ALT + s, Pause Audio - Press Alt + p.

 To reset/reload page activate the Reload Page button below.

 If you are using a laptop, then to search for text on any currently displayed page press Control and F, then enter the required search text in the displayed search box.
 Any text found in the current page will be highlighted, you can use the up and down symbols displayed within the search box to search forward or backwards for occurrences of your search text.